-In one of our earlier post, we talked about removing Security Questions from Windows 10.
+In one of our earlier post, we talked about removing Security Questions from Windows.
 This post offers an alternative way of disabling the same via a PowerShell script.
-Update-AllUsersQA is a PowerShell script designed to remove or disable the security questions and answers for local users on a Windows 10 machine.
+Update-AllUsersQA is a PowerShell script designed to remove or disable the security questions and answers for local users on a Windows 11/10 machine.
 It lets admins take control of the security questions in the environment and minimize the risk that arises from them.

 Disable Security Questions using a PowerShell Script

-If a user has his Microsoft Account configured to sign into Windows 10 then, he’ll probably never notice Password Recovery questions.
+If a user has his Microsoft Account configured to sign in to Windows 11/10 then, he’ll probably never notice Password Recovery questions.
 However, if he has chosen a local account for installing Windows, he’ll be prompted to create three security questions.
-These can be used to reset the password and log into Windows 10 account should there be any event of misfortune.
+These can be used to reset the password and log into Windows 11/10 account should there be an event of misfortune.

-However, if you do not find it of much use, you can disable it via a simple PowerShell script which is available for download at GitHub.
+However, if you do not find it of much use, you can disable it via a simple PowerShell script which is available for download on GitHub.

 To disable the security questions, simply download the .ps1 file from the GitHub repository and open the PowerShell window with admin rights.